-Rules for the Classification and Construction of Sea-Going Ships (Part VI) 132
+Rules for the Classification and Construction of Sea-Going Ships (Part VI) 137

-.4 for oxygen content and gas detection In ships carrying solid bulk cargoes which are liable to emit toxic or flammable gases or cause oxygen depletion in the cargo space - 1 16 Fog applicator (refer to 5.1.20) In passenger ships carrying more than 36 passengers: in each machinery space of category A, 2 pcs In passenger ships carrying more than 36 passengers: for each pair of breathing apparatuses (refer to 5.1.15.2), 1 pc In each space for the carriage of vehicles, ro-ro spaces and special category spaces intended for the carriage of vehicles with fuel in their tanks for self propulsion, 3 pcs.
+.4 for oxygen content and gas detection In ships carrying solid bulk cargoes which are liable to emit toxic or flammable gases or cause oxygen depletion in the cargo space - 1 .5 for ozone In ships fitted with ozone-based BWMS - 1 (refer to 5.1.25.5) 16 Fog applicator (refer to 5.1.20) In passenger ships carrying more than 36 passengers: in each machinery space of category A, 2 pcs In passenger ships carrying more than 36 passengers: for each pair of breathing apparatuses (refer to 5.1.15.2), 1 pc In each space for the carriage of vehicles, ro-ro spaces and special category spaces intended for the carriage of vehicles with fuel in their tanks for self propulsion, 3 pcs.
 There is no need to provide applicators for weather decks used for the carriage of vehicles with fuel in their tanks as well as for cargo spaces used for the carriage of vehicles with fuel in their tanks which are loaded in open or closed containers 17 Fire buckets (refer to 5.1.21) In ships having no water fire main system, 3 buckets 18 Emergency Escape Breathing Devices (EEBD) (refer to 5.1.23) Within accommodation spaces: in cargo ships, 2 pcs; In passenger ships, 2 pcs in each main vertical zone.
 In passenger ships carrying more than 36 passengers, in addition to those required, two additional EEBD shall be provided in each main vertical zone.
 This requirement is not applied to stairway enclosures comprising separate main vertical zones and to main vertical zones at both ends of a ship which do not have spaces of categories (6), (7), (8) or (12) specified in 2.2.1.3 In machinery spaces EEBD shall be located at easily visible places, which can be easily accessed in case of fire.
-The location of EEBD shall take into account the arrangement of the equipment and the number of persons usually manning the space: an machinery spaces of category A containing internal combustion engines used for main propulsion; an etemption and the main machinery control room, if located within the machinery space, 1 pc; an etemption; an etemp 19 Water mist lance (refer to 5.1.24) In container ships and other ships of 500 gross tonnage and upwards designed to carry containers on or above the weather deck - 1
+The location of EEBD shall take into account the arrangement of the equipment and the number of persons usually manning the space: an machinery spaces of category A containing internal combustion engines used for main propulsion; in machinery control room, if located within the machinery space, 1 pc; an eteBD is not required; an eteBD is not required; an machinery spaces of category A other than those specified in 18.2.1, 1 pc, as a minimum, located in accordance with 18.2.1.3; an other machinery spaces, the necessity, number and location of EEBD shall be determined on agreement with the Register; an other machinery spaces, the necessity, number and location of EEBD shall be determined on agreement with the Register; an other machinery spaces, the necessity, number and location of EEBD shall be determined on agreement with the Register; an other machinery spaces, the necessity, number and location of EEBD shall be determined on agreement with the Register; an other machinery spaces, the necessity, number and location of EEBD shall be determined on agreement with the Register; an other machiner